 - Accepts a large range of input video formats incl.
 MOV, MP4, FLV, DIVX, AVI, WebM, WMV, MKV, MPEG, ISO or 3GP and resolutions incl.
 4K, 1080p, and 720p.

 - Converts any video file your visitors upload to you into a standard format of your choice (MP4, WebM, FLV,...) before the file gets uploaded to you.

 - Also compresses the videos to a smaller file size at no visible quality loss before they get uploaded.

-All of this means that your users' videos will upload much faster than with any other video uploader and you will receive them already transcoded at smaller file sizes.
+All of this means that your users' videos will upload much faster than with any other video uploader and you will receive them already converted at smaller file sizes, ready to be used.
 All videos you receive are streaming-ready as well.